anandme01/anandme01.github.io/_news/announcement_9.md

 layout: post
 date: 2025-10-1 22:59:00-0400
 inline: false
-related_posts: false
+related_posts: true
 ---
-I am glad to inform you that I am the runner-up in 4 Minute thesis (4MT) competition organized at **IEEE GLOBECOM**.
+I am delighted to share that I secured the Runner-Up position in the IEEE 4-Minute Thesis (4MT) Competition held at IEEE GLOBECOM 2025 in Taiwan